 Dr. Rick Kvam holds music degrees from Harvard College and Cincinnati College-Conservatory of Music.
 He founded Rochester Men’s Capella in 1982, Choral Arts Ensemble in 1985, and Honors Choirs of Southeast Minnesota in 1992.
 His Choral Arts Ensemble has sung with Saint Paul Chamber Orchestra and appeared on Prairie Home Companion, and sang most recently in a production of The Events at the Guthrie Theater (Minneapolis, MN).
 His Honors Concert Choir has appeared at the national convention of Chorus America, New York City’s Lincoln Center, and has been repeatedly selected for national Best of High School a Cappella compilations.
 Dr. Kvam currently serves as Artistic Director and conductor for both organizations.
 In 2014, he received the Leadership in the Arts award given by the Greater Rochester Arts and Cultural Trust.
 Dr. Kvam was inducted into the Minnesota Music Hall of Fame in 2016.

 Nick Johnson is conducting Chorale in his seventh season with Honors Choirs.
-He holds a bachelor of science degree in vocal music education from Minnesota State University, Mankato, where he sang in the Chamber Singers and Concert Choir under the direction of Dr. David Dickau.
+He holds a bachelor of arts degree in vocal music education from Minnesota State University, Mankato, where he sang in the Chamber Singers and Concert Choir under the direction of Dr. David Dickau.
 He was also a member of Choral Arts Ensemble.
 He has been the director of vocal music for Stewartville High School since 2007.

 Treble Choir Conductor